creacominc/ccSchwabManager/README.md

 ## Features

+### User Interface
+The application provides a clean, focused interface with two main tabs:
+- **Holdings**: View and manage your Schwab account positions with detailed analysis and order recommendations
+- **Credentials**: Manage your Schwab API credentials and authentication settings

 ### Enhanced Sell Order Logic

 The application now includes sophisticated sell order logic with multiple order types and proper cost basis calculations: